 The North Carolina sit-ins began on February 1.
-Black college students in Richmond did not take action for nearly three weeks after that, but they did not sit idle: they were carefully planning their own protest.
-On Saturday, February 20, at about 9:00 a.m., approximately 200 students converged on downtown Richmond.
+Black college students in Richmond did not take action for nearly three weeks after that, but they did not sit idle: they were carefully planning their own protest.4 On Saturday, February 20, at about 9:00 a.m., approximately 200 students converged on downtown Richmond.
 The group went first to the Woolworth's store, on Broad Street at Fifth.
 Ignoring the small counter at the back of the store set aside for black customers, they occupied the thirty-four seats in the section reserved for whites.
 Store officials quickly closed the white section.
 The students continued to sit, talking among themselves or reading.
-Meantime, when a small group entered Grant's Department Store, at Broad and Fourth, the manager closed the lunch counter even though the students had not attempted to sit there.
+Meantime, when a small group entered Grant's Department Store, at Broad and Fourth, the manager closed the lunch counter even though the students had not attempted to sit there.5 ers as classmates at Union.

-About 9:30 a.m., a larger group went into nearby G. C. Murphy.
-They took all seventyfour seats in the whites-only section, and it too was closed.
-Questioned about the demonstration, students explained that they had come as individuals, though two, Charles M. Sherrod and Frank G. Pinkston, identified the others as classmates at Union.
 The two leaders took pains to characterize the demonstration as "spontaneous"-that is, not in any way sponsored by the university-but they conceded strong sympathy with similar demonstrations elsewhere.
 Richmond was just one of many offshoots of the original Greensboro protest.

+About 9:30 a.m., a larger group went into nearby G. C. Murphy.
+They took all seventy-four seats in the whites-only section, and it too was closed.
+Questioned about the demonstration, students explained that they had come as individuals, though two, Charles M. Sherrod and Frank G. Pinkston, identified the oth-